re-memo/re-memo/README.md

 # <p align="center" width="100%"><img width="250" height="250" alt="re:memo" align="center" src="https://github.com/user-attachments/assets/142110dc-9567-4e24-9837-e2d4d7d143a5" /><p/>

 # re:memo

 > AI-assisted journaling that helps you remember, reflect, and grow

 **re:memo** is a privacy-focused AI journaling application that transforms your thoughts into structured insights while keeping your data under your control.
 Built during a 30-hour hackathon, it combines the intimacy of personal journaling with the power of AI to help you understand patterns in your life, remember important details, and gain deeper self-awareness.

+## 🌟 Motivation

+- In our fast-paced world, we often lose track of our thoughts, experiences, and personal growth.
+Traditional journaling is powerful but can feel overwhelming - where do you start?
+What should you write about?
+How do you find patterns in months of entries?

 **re:memo** solves these problems by: